 The annual meeting ballot also includes proposed amendments to SMECO’s bylaws.
 Bylaws govern the way an electric cooperative does business.

 SMECO’s Board of Directors meets every month to oversee the operations of the cooperative.

 Directors are SMECO members, and they come from all walks of life.

 Directors attend training sessions provided by the National Rural Electric Cooperative Association (NRECA), which serves about 900 electric cooperatives nationwide.
 Through NRECA, electric cooperatives across the country have built a strong network of like-minded organizations that put their members first.

-SMECO was incorporated in 1937 and is one of the 15 largest and strongest electric cooperatives in the United States with more than 165,000 member accounts in Charles County, St. Mary’s County, southern Prince George’s County, and most of Calvert County.
+SMECO was incorporated in 1937 and is one of the 15 largest electric cooperatives in the United States with more than 165,000 member accounts in Calvert, Charles, St. Mary’s, and southern Prince George’s counties.

 At the end of each year, SMECO’s margins (profits) are allocated to members’ capital credit accounts.
 SMECO uses its profits to invest in new construction, system improvements, facility upgrades, and more.
 The Board of Directors regularly evaluates the financial condition of the cooperative and determines when members will receive a refund.
 Since 1937, SMECO has refunded $93.6 million.